freefcw/ldap-auth/README.md

 Fork
 ====

+This is a fork of strebl's l5-ldap-auth.

 This is a fork of Cody Covey's ldap-auth package.
 Unfortunately he doesn't develeped the package recently and didn't update the package to Laravel 4.1+ or even Laravel 5.
 Therefore I decided to fork the package to provide a minimal Laravel 5 support.

 The first release, 2.0, isn't well tested.
 Just be careful!

+This is used for my self currently.
+Any problem please make a new issue or pull request, I will test it as soon as possible.

 Contribution
 ------------